-\ The term "drug demand reduction" is used to describe policies or programmes directed towards reducing the consumer demand for narcotic drugs and psychotropic substances covered by the international drug control conventions (the Single Convention on Narcotic Drugs of 1961, as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971 and the Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988).
+^{} The term "drug demand reduction" is used to describe policies or programmes directed towards reducing the consumer demand for narcotic drugs and psychotropic substances covered by the international drug control conventions (the Single Convention on Narcotic Drugs of 1961, as amended by the 1972 Protocol, the Convention on Psychotropic Substances of 1971 and the Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988).
 The distribution of these narcotic drugs and psychotropic substances is forbidden by law or limited to medical and pharmaceutical channels.

-include a wide variety of appropriate interventions, should promote health and social well-being among individuals, families and communities and should reduce the adverse consequences of drug abuse for the individual and for society as a whole.

-6. This Declaration is an important initiative of the United Nations Decade on Drug Abuse, covering the period 1991-2000.
+- 4. Extensive efforts have been and continue to be made by Governments at all levels to suppress the illicit production, trafficking and distribution of drugs.
+The most effective approach towards the drug problem consists of a comprehensive, balanced and coordinated approach, encompassing supply control and demand reduction reinforcing each other, together with the appropriate application of the principle of shared responsibility.
+There is now a need to intensify our efforts in demand reduction and to provide adequate resources towards that end. - 5.
+Programmes to reduce the demand for drugs should be part of a comprehensive strategy to reduce the demand for all substances of abuse.
+Such programmes should be integrated to promote cooperation between all concerned, should include a wide variety of appropriate interventions, should promote health and social well-being among individuals, families and communities and should reduce the adverse consequences of drug abuse for the individual and for society as a whole. - 6.
+This Declaration is an important initiative of the United Nations Decade on Drug Abuse, covering the period 1991-2000.
 It responds to the need for an international instrument on the adoption of effective measures at the national, regional and international levels against the demand for illicit drugs.
 It builds and expands upon a number of related international conventions and recommendations, which are set out in the appendix to the present Declaration.

 II.
-THE COMMITMENT
+The commitment

-7. We, the States Members of the United Nations:

-(a) Undertake that this Declaration on the Guiding Principles of Drug Demand Reduction shall direct our actions;

-(b) Pledge a sustained political, social, health and educational commitment to investing in demand reduction programmes that will contribute towards reducing public health problems, improving individual health and wellbeing, promoting social and economic integration, reinforcing family systems and making communities safer;

-(c) Agree to promote, in a balanced way, interregional and international cooperation in order to control supply and reduce demand;

-(d) Adopt measures provided for in article 14, paragraph 4, of the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988, which states, inter alia, that parties should adopt "appropriate measures aimed at eliminating or reducing illicit demand for narcotic drugs and psychotropic substances" and may enter into bilateral or multilateral agreements or arrangements aimed at eliminating or reducing that demand.
+- 7. We, the States Members of the United Nations: - (a) Undertake that this Declaration on the Guiding Principles of Drug Demand Reduction shall direct our actions; - (b) Pledge a sustained political, social, health and educational commitment to investing in demand reduction programmes that will contribute towards reducing public health problems, improving individual health and well-being, promoting social and economic integration, reinforcing family systems and making communities safer; - (c) Agree to promote, in a balanced way, interregional and international cooperation in order to control supply and reduce demand; - (d) Adopt measures provided for in article 14, paragraph 4, of the United Nations Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances of 1988, 11 which states, inter alia, that parties should adopt "appropriate measures aimed at eliminating or reducing illicit demand for narcotic drugs and psychotropic substances" and may enter into bilateral or multilateral agreements or arrangements aimed at eliminating or reducing that demand.

 III.
-GUIDING PRINCIPLES
+Guiding principles